Open-Future-Belgium/zabbix-agent/README.md

 Dependencies
 ------------

-No other roles are needed.
+Centos 6.5 or Rhel 6.5 are needed only if Selinux is an issue as in the latest update of SeLinux a new Zabbix policy is added.

 Todo
 ----

 * Make the module also workable for Debian
-* Let is automatic register on the zabbix server

 License